cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 In the [config.properties](osmagent/src/main/resources/config.properties) file, specify the following:
 - Database name containing both 3D building and OSM data as `db.name`.
 - Schema name containing OSM data as `osm.schema`.
 - Table name (inclusive of schema) containing DLM land use data as `landuse.table`.
+Leave empty if there is no land use data available, no land use matching will be run.

 ### 3.3.
 Building Docker Image
 In the same directory as this README, run `docker-compose build`.
 This will build the OSMAgent Docker Image